 System Description, purpose and access CARE-4-DATA CARE-4-DATA serves as an internal database for Data.
 The system facilitates Data sharing within the consortium and administration of the Data Dissemination process.
 Data Uploaded to CARE-4-DATA are only accessible to the Data Owner until access to other Beneficiaries is explicitly granted by the Data Owner.
-The Data can only be Disseminated by an explicit decision by the Data Owner, in which case, the Data is to an open access repository.
+The Data can only be Disseminated by an explicit decision by the Data Owner, in which case, the Data is Disseminated to a Public Repository identified by the Data Owner.
 LabKey The LabKey system deployed at INSERM-Bordeaux, is a biomedical research data management system for Clinical and systems biology Data, which will be made accessible to other Beneficiaries for hosting their Clinical, experimental and laboratory Data.
 The system facilitates Data sharing within the consortium.
 Data Uploaded to LabKey are only accessible to the Data Owner until access to other Beneficiaries is explicitly granted by the Owner.
 Open access repositories Dissemination is achieved by publishing the Data to a Public Repository, such as Zenodo or the European COVID-19 Data Portal.